Welcome International Students!

 Note: Some countries—including Iran and Bhutan—do not have a US Consulate, so students in those places must go to another country to apply for visa.

 Make arrangements to travel only after you get the F-1/J-1 visa.
-If you are the recipient of an assistantship, try to arrive in El Paso at least one month prior to the start of the term.
+You may enter the U.S. up to 30 days before the program start date, and should try to arrive in El Paso at least 15 days before the program start date.
 Delayed arrival may delay your employment and/or pay.

 If visa is denied with prejudice, that is the end of the application process.